Ivelate/FastTransientRenderer/INPUT.md

 * -t0 |t: float|
    Specifies the initial video time

+* -disableDirectLight
+   Stores only the indirect light in the video and images.
+Considers all direct light as 0

+* -considerCameraDist
+   By default, distance from the world to the camera is considered as 0.
+With this arg, that distance is accounted too

 Others
 ---------------------
 * -model |obj_route: string| |r: float| |g: float| |b: float|